Restaurant in Portland, United States

 What should a first-timer know about Luncheonette?

 Luncheonette is a scratch kitchen and bakery, not a traditional sit-down restaurant — the name is a little misleading.
-The menu logic follows tapas and meze: order several small things, share if you can, and work through the menu rather than anchoring on one main.
+The menu logic follows tapas and meze: order several small things, share if you can, work through the menu rather than anchoring on one main.
 The house-made sourdough sandwiches are a known draw, so factor those in on a first visit.

 How far ahead should I book Luncheonette?

 You don't need to book at all.
 Luncheonette operates as a fast-casual, counter-service spot, so walk-ins are the standard approach.
-Show up, order at the counter, and go from there — no advance reservation required.
+Show up, order at the counter, go from there — no advance reservation required.

 What should I order at Luncheonette?